NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 feature size (225 nm vs. 275 nm).
-For cases in which the measured feature size is significantly *larger* than the constraint used in the optimization, this could be an indication that the final design can be improved by a better choice of the hyperparameters in the constraint function.
+For cases in which the measured feature size is significantly *larger* than the constraint used in the optimization, this could be an indication that the final design can be improved by a better choice of the hyperparameters in the feature-size constraint function.
 Generally, one should expect the constraint and measured values to agree within a length of about one to two design-region pixels (10 nm, in this example).

 | constraint (nm) | measured (nm) |
 |:---------------:|:-------------:|